slamora/brackets-wiki/Localization-Tests.md

 2. Open the ``View`` menu again
 3. Confirm the label has changed to ``View > Show Sidebar`` ``<menu_view_show_sidebar>``
 4. Click ``View > Show Sidebar``
-5. In the Sidebar, click the gear icon in the Working Files header.
+5. Open ``index.html``.
+In the Sidebar, click the gear icon in the Working Files header.
 Confirm the sort methods.

 # File Operations